Llemmert/ADVJSFinal/README.md

 # Quiz Ninjas

-Quiz Ninjas is a trivia question database website.
-Users can create accounts and access a database of trivia questions.
+-Quiz Ninjas is a trivia question database website.
+-Users can create accounts and access a database of trivia questions.

 ## Features